Menu

 Late Filing

-The due date for filing individual income tax returns is April 30, or the following Monday if the 30th happens to fall on a weekend.
+The due date for filing individual income tax returns is April 30.
+If this date is a weekend, the deadline is the following Monday instead.
 If you fail to file your return on time you will be charged a late-filing penalty based on the amount owing.

 You may be tempted to delay filing or even not file if you know you do not have the money to pay the taxes you owe.
-However, even if you can't afford to pay, you can avoid penalties by filing on time.
-You will still be charged interest on the amount owing but filing will not result in you owing more interest.
+However, even if you cannot afford to pay, you can avoid penalties by filing on time.
+You will still be charged interest on the amount owing but you can avoid late filing fines.
 Repeatedly failing to file or failing to file on time can result in even harsher penalties.

 Reasons for Filing

-Even if you do not have to file a tax return you may want to in certain situations such as...
+Even if you are not required to file a tax return, you may still want to in certain situations such as...

-• If you have a refund owing you must file in order to receive the refund.
+• If you have a refund owing you must file a tax return to receive the refund.

-• You need to file an income tax return to be eligible for some benefits and rebates, such as the GST rebate.
+• You need to file a tax return to be eligible for some benefits and rebates, such as the GST rebate.

-• Filing a return can increase your RRSP deduction limit in the future or establish your contribution room for a tax-free savings account (TFSA).
+• Filing a return can establish your contribution room for a tax-free savings account (TFSA).

 • The CRA normally has three years to reassess your return from the time it is filed.
 If you do not file for any given year the CRA can reassess that year at any time.
-A reassessment provides the CRA with a further opportunity to scrutinize your return and make any required adjustments, typically not in your favour.
-It is important to note that the normal reassessment period does not apply in situations involving fraud or intentional misrepresentation.
+A reassessment allows the CRA to scrutinize your return and make any required adjustments which are usually not in your favour.
+The three-year period does not apply in cases of fraud or intentional misrepresentation.

 Recording Income